h2jaafar/WPN/README.md

 the required hyperparameters (sim_start,gen_start,train_start), the algorithm you want to train, and the training_data you want to generate.
 WIP.
 Note, you must change the atlas name under the LSTM module you are intending to train.
 Further explanation will be added.
-Note, you must also create a folder named _cache_ in src>resources in order for the trainer to function correctly.
+Note, you must also create a folder named _cache_ in src>resources in order for the trainer to function correctly (This has been fixed by using makedirs instead of mkdir).

+When editing in any desired IDE, ensure you are using the PathBench>SRC folder as the working directory, else it will create a directory in an unwanted spot.

 **Generator**
 This section is a class wrapper over the third party Machine Learning libraries.
 It